 I am not sure whose recipe this is, but all of the women in my family have it in their go to recipe book, the one that is a 'best of' of sorts.
 Also there?
 My super easy Lemon Velvet.
 I know, I know, I gots citrus on my mind.

-Back to this cake then, I used to make it with a hand mixer and then it occurred to me that since it is made with oil not butter creaming is a little unnecessary so I just let my whisk and arm do a little bit of work and call it a day.
-The orange zest is my addition, but it goes a long way towards enhancing the orange flavor so please don’t skip it.
+The orange zest is my addition, but it goes a long way towards enhancing the orange flavor.
 I do skip making the glaze sometimes and instead warm and pour over some lovely sticky orange marmalade to good effect.

 Made this cake?
 Please rate it by clicking on the stars below!
 Appreciate your love and support!
 Want to share that fabulous click?
 Tag me on instagram @flourandspiceblog - can't wait to see your creations!

 A quick oil based cake that is moist and easy to whip up!

 - ½ cup canola oil or other neutral tasting oil